|Country Number (33)||1970||FIRST WAVE|

 Fate of the Prints?

-Being the last ever country to air the English soundtrack prints of the standard GROUP A, B, C, D and E package of William Hartnell stories – including three of the now-missing stories - the Ethiopian Television Service either retained the prints, returned them to the BBC in London after April 1972, or had them all destroyed...
+Ethiopian Television Service was the last-ever country to air the English soundtrack prints of the standard GROUP A, B, C, D and E package of William Hartnell stories.
+As a distribution client of TIE Ltd, its film holdings may have been returned to the distributor or the BBC or destroyed.

 On 6 October 2013, it was reported in the Mirror newspaper that "over 100 episodes" had been found in Ethiopia.
 However, the report was quickly dismissed by several people as being "untrue":